DETAILED ACTION

 detect that an article purchased by the user and related to an event held in a real space is handed over to the user at an event venue;

-and provide a virtual item usable in a virtual space to the user who has received the article.
+provide a virtual item usable in a virtual space to the user who has received the article, wherein the provided virtual item is a non-fungible token (NFT) whose owner information is managed in a distributed ledger using blockchain technology;

 (Examiner notes: The underlined claim terms above are interpreted as additional elements beyond the abstract idea and are further analyzed under Step 2A - Prong Two)

-Under their broadest reasonable interpretation, the independent claims is/are directed to the abstract idea of organizing and managing interactions between users, purchased items, and corresponding digital representations using information processing.
-In particular, the claims recite identifying a user, associating user information with purchase or event participation data, determining that an item has been provided to the user, and providing or registering a corresponding virtual item, including ownership information, in a virtual or digital environment.
-These steps reflect the collection, storage, analysis, and transmission of information to coordinate real-world transactions with digital content and ownership records, which constitutes a fundamental practice of organizing human activity and managing commercial interactions implemented using generic computer components.
+Under their broadest reasonable interpretation, the independent claims is/are directed to the abstract idea of organizing and managing event-based commercial interactions and corresponding digital ownership records, including: identifying a user; determining that an event-related article purchased by the user has been handed over to the user at an event venue; confirming ticket data or ticket-inspection status associated with the user; providing a corresponding virtual item/NFT to the user; and registering owner information for the virtual item in a distributed ledger.
+These steps reflect the concept of coordinating a real-world event transaction with a corresponding digital representation or ownership record, where a user’s ticket/article status is checked and the user is then provided a corresponding virtual item.
+This is an abstract idea because it is directed to organizing commercial and event-access interactions between people and entities, including verifying a user’s entitlement, associating a user with a purchased or received item, and maintaining ownership information for a corresponding digital item.
+The MPEP identifies “certain methods of organizing human activity” as including commercial or legal interactions and managing relationships or interactions between people.
 Such information organization and issuance represent a method of organizing human activity and processing data, which is in the abstract idea category, which the courts have repeatedly held to be abstract ideas.
 See Alice Corp. v.
 CLS Bank Int’l, 573 U.S. 208 (2014); Electric Power Group, LLC v.
 Alstom S.A., 830 F.3d 1350 (Fed.
 Cir.
 2016).
 Thus, the claimed subject matter is directed to an abstract idea falling within the judicial exception category of “certain methods of organizing human activity”.
+Further, the claims also recite collecting, analyzing, storing, transmitting, and displaying user, ticket, article, and ownership information.
+Such data collection and evaluation may also be characterized as mental-process-type activity when considered apart from the generic computer implementation, because the underlying determinations, whether a user has a ticket, whether an item was provided, and whether the user should receive a corresponding item, are observations, evaluations, or judgments.
+The MPEP identifies mental processes as concepts that can be performed in the human mind, including observations, evaluations, judgments, and opinions.
 From applicant’s specification, the claimed invention is implemented to “the item management server 30 identifies the article provided to the user by receiving the information transmitted by the article provision device 60 on the article provided to the user.
 The item management server 30 thus detects the handing over of the article.
 The item management server 30 updates the values of "user ID" and "whether handed over or not" in the record of the sold article in the individual physical item” (see 0252 of instant specification).
-The claims recite a method of organizing human activity, specifically organizing and managing interactions between users, purchased items, and corresponding digital representations using information processing, that is abstract idea of information processing concepts that courts have treated as an abstract idea under Alice/Mayo when implemented with generic computer components.
+The amended claims still recite registering ownership information for a digital item, which is a form of storing, recording, and managing ownership data.
+The claim does not recite a specific improvement to blockchain technology, distributed ledgers, ticket-inspection technology, computer security, or computer functionality.
+Instead, the NFT/blockchain limitations are used as a tool for recording the result of the abstract transaction: that the user owns or is associated with the corresponding virtual item, that is abstract idea of information processing concepts that courts have treated as an abstract idea under Alice/Mayo when implemented with generic computer components.
 The Examiner notes that although the claim limitations are summarized, the analysis regarding subject matter eligibility considers the entirety of the claim and all of the claim elements individually, as a whole, and in ordered combination.

 Independent claim(s) 9-10 recite/describe nearly identical steps (and therefore also recite limitations that fall within this subject matter grouping of abstract ideas), and this/these claim(s) is/are therefore determined to recite an abstract idea under the same analysis.